daniswastaken/my/README.md

 ## Information 📌
-This is my GitHub page portfolio.
+This is my portfolio hosted on GitHub page.